pieceofwalleX/helldivers-2-page/README.md

 Quick Helldivers II Page

+USED:
-Used React + TypeScript + Tailwind
+React + TypeScript + Tailwind

 I tried to follow the original ARROWHEAD template.
-The only button that its not working is the ENLIST(WIP) Basicly that button is another page that would have the difference between Game Version and where to buy.
+The only button that its not working is the ENLIST(WIP)<br/>
+Basicly this button is another page that would have the difference between Game Version and where to buy.<br/>
 The others buttons are working just fine.